bmth-arg-wiki/bmth-arg-wiki.github.io/pages/lore/insights.md

 The [FOR SOF](../files/for-sof) folder contains a document `THEINSIGHTS.doc` that introducees us to the insights.
-We do not know the author, but we know that Selene likely left the files there[](../characters/selene) for [Sof](../characters/sof).
+We do not know the author, but we know that [Selene](../characters/selene) likely left the files there for [Sof](../characters/sof).

 ![Screenshot stating each insight has an omen from the ARG files](../../Resources/lore/insights/insights_omen_curse.png)

 Note that this document states that each insight comes with an omen and a curse.
 The omens are mentioned in the documents for the insights, but the curses are not.

-All the insights also contains a reference to the four elements: air, water, fire and earth.
+All the insights also contain a reference to the four elements: air, water, fire and earth.

 ![Compass from Selene's map](../../Resources/lore/insights/insight-directions.png)